Gothic subgenres: every reader’s guide

 This is where the threat shifts.

 I read Female Gothic as a form of pressure.
 The setting looks stable, but it isn’t.
-Something is wrong, and the character has to figure it out from the inside.
+Something is wrong, and the character has to figure it out from the inside, against the resistance of everyone who tells her she’s reading the situation incorrectly.

 For a clean example of how domestic space becomes unstable, start with Rebecca by Daphne du Maurier.